-- (1) is erected, constructed, or maintained on any roof surface, on any permitted projection on a roof, or above any parapet of a building; and - (2) has its principal support attached to the roof structure. - (v) Wall sign. - (1) In general.
+- (1) is erected, constructed, or maintained on any roof surface, on any permitted projection on a roof, or has 30% or more of the sign face above any parapet of a building; and - (2) has its principal support attached to the roof structure or behind the parapet of a building.

+- (y) Wall sign. - (1) In general.

-"Wall sign" means a sign that:
+"Wall sign" means a sign:

-- (i) is made of a durable material that is not cloth or other flexible material; - (ii) is mounted flat against or painted on the wall of a structure; and - (iii) projects no more than 12 inches from the wall, with the exposed face of the sign in a plane parallel to the face of the wall. - (2) Exclusions.
+- (i) that is made of a durable material that is not cloth or other flexible material; - (ii) that is mounted flat against or painted on the wall of a structure; - (iii) that projects no more than 12 inches from the wall, with the exposed face of the sign in a plane parallel to the face of the wall; and - (iv) whose sign face extends less than 30% beyond the roof line or parapet of a building. - (2) Exclusions.